Employee Handbook Fill out the template

 Unlike an Employment Agreement, employees do not necessarily need to sign an Employee Handbook.
 Instead, an Employee Handbook is just created by the employer (or someone in the employer's HR department).

 However, it is important that the Employee Handbook is actually communicated to employees.
-Therefore, many employers do actually get their employees to sign a copy of the handbook to confirm that they have received it and understood it.
+Therefore, many employers do actually get their employees to sign a copy of the Handbook to confirm that they have received it and understood it.

 Once an Employee Handbook is ready, it should be printed and/or saved electronically and kept on file with the employer, and employees should be made aware of it.
 For example, any existing employees should be notified of it and given a copy of it.

 In addition, each time a new employee starts work with the employer, the new employee should be given a copy of the Handbook.
+Copies should also be left in places where employees frequently go, such as staff rooms, staff restaurants or staff common areas.

 If the employer is getting employees to sign this Handbook, the employer should get each employee to return a signed signature page, and should keep those signed pages on file.